theupdateframework/taps/tap4.md

       // the priority of the delegation.
 The entries listed first will be
       // considered first.

-      // Map any target matching *Django* to both Django and PyPI.
+      // Map the target "/django/django-1.0.tgz" to both Django and PyPI.
-      "paths":        ["*django*"],
+      "paths":        ["/django/django-1.0.tgz"],
       "repositories": ["Django", "PyPI"],

       // At least one repository must sign for the same length and hashes
-      // of a "*django*" target.
+      // of the "/django/django-1.0.tgz" target.
       "threshold": 1

       // In this case, the "terminating" attribute is set to false.
       "terminating":  false,
-      // Therefore, if this mapping has not signed for a *django* target,
+      // Therefore, if this mapping has not signed for
-      // the following mapping will be consulted.
+      // "/django/django-1.0.tgz", the following mapping will be consulted.

     },
     {